Skip to Main Content

 ESPANOL

 Día de Muertos (Day of the Dead) is a time to celebrate our deceased loved ones and keep their memories alive.
-Running since the year 2001, it’s the longest-standing Day of the Dead exhibition and celebration in Colorado and attracts more than 6,000 people annually.
+Running since 2001, it’s the longest-standing Day of the Dead exhibition and celebration in Colorado and attracts more than 6,000 people annually.
 Community participation is an essential part of this holiday full of life, reflection, food, family, and fun.

 History Altars Music, Arts, and Crafts